BlackWasp

 StringBuilder soundex = new StringBuilder();

-With the algorithm initialised we can process all of the individual letters in the input string.
-This is achieved by looping through the characters and calling a method named "AddCharacter" whenever a letter is found.
-AddCharacter is responsible for adding the initial letter and subsequent digits to the Soundex code StringBuilder object.
-We will create this method later.
+With the algorithm initialised we can process the individual letters in the string by looping through the characters and calling a method named "AddCharacter" when a letter is found.
+AddCharacter is responsible for adding the Soundex letter and digits to the StringBuilder object.
+We will create the AddCharacter method later.

 foreach (char ch in value)